 We need to understand symbols, types, arch types, metaphors, motifs, and specifics.

 I’m as American as they come.
 I lived practically my whole life in the state of Texas before leaving on a mission to Idaho.
-I’ve never had any special training in religious studies and am not very well travelled.
-As for a formal education I am a high school graduate and possess an associate’s degree in business.
+I’ve never had any special training in religious studies and am not very well-traveled.
+As for formal education, I am a high school graduate and possess an associate’s degree in business.

 How do we teach it?

-So how do we teach people how to learn from teaching that is done in a symbolic fashion, especially the unique immersive nature of the temple experience?
+So how do we teach people how to learn from teaching that is done in a symbolic fashion, especially the uniquely immersive nature of the temple experience?